typestack/class-validator/README.md

 validator.isUUID(str, version); // Checks if the string is a UUID (version 3, 4 or 5).
-validator.isUppercase(str); // Checks if the string is uppercase. validator.length(str, min, max); // Checks if the string's length falls in a range. validator.minLength(str, min); // Checks if the string's length is not less then given number. validator.maxLength(str, max); // Checks if the string's length is not more then given number. validator.matches(str, pattern, modifiers); // Checks if string matches the pattern.
+validator.isUppercase(str); // Checks if the string is uppercase. validator.length(str, min, max); // Checks if the string's length falls in a range. validator.minLength(str, min); // Checks if the string's length is not less than given number. validator.maxLength(str, max); // Checks if the string's length is not more than given number. validator.matches(str, pattern, modifiers); // Checks if string matches the pattern.
 Either matches('foo', /foo/i) or matches('foo', 'foo', 'i').

 // array validation methods
-validator.arrayContains(array, values); // Checks if array contains all values from the given array of values. validator.arrayNotContains(array, values); // Checks if array does not contain any of the given values. validator.arrayNotEmpty(array); // Checks if given array is not empty. validator.arrayMinSize(array, min); // Checks if array's length is as minimal this number. validator.arrayMaxSize(array, max); // Checks if array's length is as maximal this number. validator.arrayUnique(array); // Checks if all array's values are unique.
+validator.arrayContains(array, values); // Checks if array contains all values from the given array of values. validator.arrayNotContains(array, values); // Checks if array does not contain any of the given values. validator.arrayNotEmpty(array); // Checks if given array is not empty. validator.arrayMinSize(array, min); // Checks if array's length is at least `min` number. validator.arrayMaxSize(array, max); // Checks if array's length is as most `max` number. validator.arrayUnique(array); // Checks if all array's values are unique.
 Comparison for objects is reference-based.
 ```